Current policies and concerns

 As well, John Howard also introduced the first version of temporary protection, where refugees would be given only three years on their visa and would be required to apply again after that to prove they still needed protection.
 This applied only to refugees who came by boat.
 The policy meant that many people could not feel safe, worrying always that they would be returned, and that they could not see their families again.
 However, one key difference is that once they got their second visa, that visa was permanent.

 These policies were extremely controversial.
 The conditions on Nauru and Papua New Guinea were very harsh.
-Many objected to the underlying logic of denying refugees protection, and of rejecting our obligations under the Refugee Convention and as a humanitarian nation.
+Many objected to the government’s refusal to protect refugees, and its rejection of our obligations under the Refugee Convention and as a humanitarian nation.
 There were unsuccessful court challenges and long protests.

 Although most of the refugees on Nauru and PNG were resettled within a couple of years, there were still a handful of refugees left there by the time the Labor Government was brought back into power in 2007.
 Labor ended offshore processing formally in February 2008, and also ended temporary protection, granting all those with temporary protection visas permanent protection.
 There were also other modest efforts at reform.